 When a parking services officer issues an infringement and it has been printed, they are unable to cancel it.
 However, on many occasions the parking services officer will seek voluntary compliance with the motorist (asking the motorist to leave the parking area) if they have not yet printed the infringement.

 The parking services officer will normally affix the infringement notice to the passenger side of the windscreen or will hand you the infringement notice.
 Sometimes, an infringement notice may be sent to you in the mail.

 But there’s more to parking services officer than administering and enforcing restrictions.
 A significant part of the role of our parking services officers is customer service – they inform and educate the community about a range of topics.
 They’re often asked about the Road Safety Road Rules 2009 to explain a particular parking sign or suggest alternative parking options.

-You can request a parking services officer to attend to a suspected illegally parked vehicle at any time by calling 9262 6333.
-This includes outside business hours (in some circumstances).
-Council's parking services officers will respond to after-hours calls for urgent parking issues only, such as blocked driveways.
+You can request a parking services officer to attend to a suspected illegally parked vehicle by calling 9262 6333 during business hours.
+Council will only attend illegally parked vehicles outside business hours where it is arranged with Council prior.
 Dangerously parked vehicles should be reported to the police.

 NOTE: Council cannot have the illegally parked vehicle towed.
 Council parking services officers can only issue an infringement notice.

 If you suspect that a vehicle in your street is abandoned or derelict, please contact the Compliance Department by calling 9262 6333 or by sending an email to firstname.lastname@example.org